YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Antibiotics are not a substitute for proper timing.
 If surgery is poorly timed during an active medical problem, an antibiotic cannot make the decision automatically safe.
 The better protection is to choose the right moment before the scalp is opened.

 Tell the clinic that you take methotrexate before the surgery date is fixed.
-Send the dose, weekly schedule, start date, last dose change, folic acid use, reason for treatment, other immune medicines, recent steroid use, recent infections, and recent blood test results if available.
+Send the dose, weekly schedule, next planned dose date, start date, last dose change, folic acid or folinic acid use, reason for treatment, other immune medicines, recent steroid use, recent infections, and recent blood test results if available.

 Clear scalp photos are useful.
 Show the donor area, the recipient area, and any redness, scaling, plaques, sores, scratching marks, or crusting.
-The clinic needs to know about scalp inflammation before the patient buys a ticket or books time off work.
+I need to know about scalp inflammation before the ticket is bought or time off work is arranged.

-Tell the clinic if you recently had fever, antibiotics, dental infection, skin infection, chest infection, hospital admission, weight loss, diarrhea flare, joint flare, or a new medicine.
-Small details can change the timing when immune medication is involved.
+Tell the clinic if you recently had fever, antibiotics, dental infection, skin infection, chest infection, hospital admission, weight loss, diarrhea flare, joint flare, mouth ulcers, unusual bruising, severe fatigue, or a new medicine.
+Small details can change the timing when methotrexate or another immune medication is involved.

 Also explain what you expect from surgery.
 If the hair loss is diffuse after illness or medication changes, the first discussion should be diagnosis.
 If the hair loss is stable pattern loss, the conversation can move toward donor capacity, recipient area size, hairline design, and realistic graft planning.

-If those pieces are missing, waiting protects the patient and the donor area.
+If those pieces are missing, waiting protects both health and donor grafts.
 It is better to postpone before grafts are removed than to force surgery through an active flare, unclear shedding episode, abnormal blood result, or infected scalp.

-Treat methotrexate as a signal to plan carefully, not as a secret to hide and not as an automatic cancellation.
-The correct answer depends on the dose, diagnosis, disease control, blood results, scalp condition, infection history, other medicines, and the reason the hair is thinning.
-When those details are stable, surgery may still be possible.
+I do not see methotrexate as a secret disqualifier.
+I see it as a reason to read the medical story properly before operating.
+When the dose, diagnosis, disease control, blood results, scalp condition, infection history, other medicines, and hair loss pattern are stable enough, surgery may still be possible.
 When they are not stable, the responsible decision is to make the medical situation clearer first.